|

 WHY 100 PERCENT SILICONE?

-- WaterproofAcrylic breaks down in water over time.
+- Waterproofnon-silicones can break down in water over time.

-- FlexibleAcrylic becomes less flexible and can even freeze at low temperatures, making it more likely to crack.
+- Flexiblenon-silicones can become less flexible and can even freeze at low temperatures, making them more likely to crack.

-- Shrink-proofAcrylic shrinks as the caulk dries.
-This shrinking can cause cracks over time.
+- Shrink-proofnon-silicones can shrink as the caulk dries, which can cause cracks over time.

-- Crack-proofAcrylic hardens, cracks, and crumbles over time when exposed to extreme heat and the sun's UV rays.
+- Crack-proofnon-silicones can harden, crack and crumble over time when exposed to extreme heat and the sun's UV rays.

 |